Social Listening can greatly benefit your business.

 The communication between a social audience and a brand is called Social Listening.

-Let’s see how big brands use Social Listening
+So how do big brands use Social Listening?

 Sometimes, people are looking for a specific product and it doesn’t really matter what brand it is.